shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 The spell ends on a creatures that leaves the Performance spell’s area of effect early.
 The Performance spell can target an additional creature after casting if the creature enters the spell’s area of effect.

-Your Performance spell requires sustaining, even if the spell doesn’t specifically state it.
-A Performance spell is not effected by the following Bond Affinity options: Animated, Enduring, Reaching, Remote, Lasting, Ashes.
+A Performance spell is not effected by the following Bond Affinity options: Reaching, Remote, Lasting, Ashes.

 ### Big Show

 You can weave your performance into another one.
-Whenever you end your Performance spell as a free action, you can cast a new Performance spell with the same MP cost or lower as the old spell, without paying the MP cost of the new spell.
+Whenever you stop sustaining a Performance spell, you can cast a new Performance spell, without paying the MP cost of the new spell.

 The new spell is allowed to be the same spell as the old spell.
+The MP cost of the new spell must be equal to or less than the MP cost of the old spell plus your CM.

 ### Level 6 Subclass Features